 He therefore sets up 2 rooms of his flat, builds himself the equipment and with his first and only client he opens shop on 1° July 1953, starting thus what is probably Italy’s first gym for body building and for what we nowadays call fitness.
 After a few years the situation becomes unbearable: the subscriptions are forty, among which true champions, and the equipment would be enough for a hundred but the complaints of the neighbours count in the thousands!

-He finds a new location, which for those times was so large and expensive that everyone thought it madness, and makes the required move.
-Progress followed progress: in 1957 he founds the Federazione Italiana di Culturismo (Italian Federation for Culturism) and in 1958 he opens gyms in Milan and Rome to then continue on to Genoa, Bologna, Vicenza, Venice, Ferrara, Livorno, Forli, aiming to give a body building gym to every major city in Italy and to make CONI (Italian National Olympic Commitee) recognise culturism.
+He finds a new location, which for the times was so large and expensive everyone thought he is crazy, and makes the required move.
+Progress followed by progress: in 1957 he founds the Federazione Italiana di Culturismo (Italian Federation for Culturism) and in 1958 he opens gyms in Milan and Rome to then continue on to Genoa, Bologna, Vicenza, Venice, Ferrara, Livorno, Forli, aiming to give a body building gym to every major city in Italy and to make CONI (Italian National Olympic Commitee) recognise culturism.

 Passion for a sport, though, is not something that can be forgotten: despite his engagements and his increased responsibilities, his training continues.
 In 1958 he wins MISTER ITALIA, during the first edition of the most important body building competition on a national level, in a period in which body building did not form outsized and artificial men, but simply beautiful physiques, icons of health and wellbeing.

-After Mister Italia, Tullio Ricciardi continues training and dedicates himself mainly to sport management, to managing his fitness centers, first of all the one in borgo pinti in Florence, and to his role as editor for CULTURA FISICA.
+After Mister Italia, Tullio Ricciardi continues training and dedicates his life mainly to sport management, to managing his fitness centers, first of all the one in borgo pinti in Florence, and to his role as editor for CULTURA FISICA.

 Today, our objective is to work with the same passion.